-Gaps in Control Gaps in Assurance Actions Planned / Update Gaps in Control Where we are failing to put controls/systems in place.
-Where we are failing in making them effective.
-Gaps in Assurance Where we are failing to gain evidence that our controls/systems, on which we place reliance, are effective.
-Actions Planned / Update Dates, notes on slippage or controls/assurance failing.
-National recruitment shortages, capacity for delivery of transformation programmes, financial restrictions.
-Reduction of CPD monies from HEE (could be off-set by the apprenticeship levy).
-Varying incentive schemes/packages across provider sector.
-Implications of Brexit on the workforce - uncertainty/ workforce are yet to be determined.
+Gaps in Control Gaps in Assurance Actions Planned / Update · · Actions Planned / Update Dates, notes on slippage or controls/assurance failing.
 Integrated workforce assurance group The impact of the changes to the pension rules and taxation has resulted in a significant reduction in capacity and additional work being undertaken by senior medical staff.
 This has resulted in a reduction in clinical capacity.
 Awaiting national approach to pension issue.
 Regulators stance on safe staffing and substitution of roles in place of registered workforce.
 Lack of data/intelligence regarding the number of nurses and clinical staff in the 55+ age category and the related risk of 'brain drain' in the coming years.
 Work has been done by ICS across the system but it does not contain the level of detail needed for each Trust.
-Efforts need to be made to understand 28 nurses have been sourced and started via the Global Learners Programme, with a further 41in the registration process for the programme, with 11 of them likely to commence employment with the Trust by the end of January 2020.
-There are an additional 6 Physician Associates who have commenced in post in September 2019 who work across the ICP as part of the LIFT 2 plict.
+Efforts need to be made to understand and refine the workforce data in order to address the issues in the Trust.
+28 nurses have been sourced and started via the Global Learners Programme with a further 41 in the registration process for the programme, with 11 of them likely to commence employment with the Trust by the end of January 2020.
+There are an additional 6 Physician Associates who have commenced in post in September 2019 who work across the ICP as part of the LIFT 2 pilot.
 HCA recruitment continues, contributing to the reduction in HCA bank shift requests adding further stability and flexibility to our support workforce.
 E&D Action Plan updated and developing Equality and Inclusion Strategy in October.
 Annual Festival of Diversity planned for May 2020.
 Culture and Leadership Programme 12 month delivery plan ongoing.
 The new Equality and Inclusion Group has been established to consider the wider diversity agenda.
-Three staff networks have been agreed to be stabilished [MHE, LGBTQ and Disability] Shadow Board completed its run, with participants being offered Talent Conversations.
-Villa Signs improvement programme is underway to improve employee experience from recultment through to them leaving the organization.
-The Hire to Returi VSA has now delivered improve employee experience from recultment through to the Operational Delivery Board (ODB) in January 2020.
-An ICP workforce strategy has been developed and we are in the process of refocusing the workforce transformation group.
-We are working with ICP anterns to underske systematic and integrated workforce transformation linked to the MHSI LEAN improvement programme.
-We are working across the ICS to develop a molity agreement to assist with the movement.
-2 Workforce Repository and Planning Tool (WRAPT) planning projects are underway across the organization.
-HEE funding secured to develop bear clinical leadership for workforce transformation through the WRAPT process.
-Training commenced in May 2019 and future funding agreed for next year.
-Establishment of a Care Academy for Pennine Lancashire to secure a talent pipeline locally.
-The Trust is working
+Three staff networks have been agreed to be stablished (BME, LGBTQ and Disability) Shadow Board completed its run, with participants being offered Talent Conversations.
+Vital Signs improvement programme is underway to improve employee experience from recruitment through to them leaving the organisation.
+The Hire to Retire VSA has now delivered improvements and is now working on refreshing potential improvement opportunities, including the Recruitment Strategy which is being reviewed and developed, the document will go to the Operational Delivery Board (ODB) in January 2020.
+An ICP workforce strategy has been developed and we are in the process of re-focusing the workforce transformation group.
+We are working with ICP partners to undertake systematic and integrated workforce transformation linked to the NHSI LEAN improvement programme.
+We are working affects to the Very Recomment of the workforce developed and we are in the process of re-focusing the workforce transformation Strategy is being developed to underpin a system wide approach to recruitment.
+2 Workforce Repository and Planning Tool (WRAPT) planning projects are underway across the Cro develop area of the strategy and future funding agre